svc-design/XConfig/docs/refactor-design.md

 - Conditional execution supported with `when` expressions via `EvaluateWhen`.

 ## CLI Changes
-- `ansible` and `playbook` commands share the same registry and executor logic.
+- `remote` and `playbook` commands share the same registry and executor logic.
 - `--forks` flag controls concurrency for both commands.
-- `ansible` runs tasks via `ExecuteTask` with pooled workers and optional logging.
+- `remote` runs tasks via `ExecuteTask` with pooled workers and optional logging.